 If you are not admitted into an English Department graduate program, you can only be permitted to enroll in graduate courses with specific permission from a departmental graduate advisor.
 This requirement ensures that students already admitted can enroll and that non-degree or undergraduate students have the prerequisites necessary to succeed in the course.

 Occasionally graduate courses have prerequisites attached to them.
-If you are taking a course during the same semester that you’re taking the prerequisite for, you can generally just have the prerequisite waived.
-There are other situations when this is acceptable as well, so it’s a good idea to check with your advisor if you know there’s a prerequisite for a course or if you are blocked from registering for a course because of a prerequisite.
+In some cases it is possible to take a course simultaneously with its prerequisite.
+Check with your advisor if you know there’s a prerequisite for a course or if you are blocked from registering for a course because of a prerequisite.
 The advisor or a department secretary needs to waive a prerequisite in the system before you can register for the course.

 Before you sign up for any courses, make sure that they will apply to your program.
 Discuss course selections with your advisor, following the requirements listed in the Graduate Catalog or in the departmental program descriptions.
 Be sure to get your advisor's approval for electives and cognate courses before you enroll in them.

 The English Department offers numerous graduate assistantships.
-Graduate assistants teach first-year writing courses, work in the writing center, assist literature faculty in large lectures, or assist faculty with various other duties.
+Graduate assistants teach First-Year writing courses, work in the University Writing Center, assist faculty in large lectures, or assist faculty with various other duties.
 To apply for a graduate assistantship, you must submit the following documents to the English department's Coodinator of Graduate Studies by Feb.
 15th:

 Assistantships typically begin in the Fall semester.
 Therefore, your application materials must be submitted by the February 15th before you plan to take the position.
 The department graduate committee will evaluate all of the applications (you may also be called in for an interview) and make its decisions.
 The committee will announce the awards in late March.